perwin/imfit/docs/api_ref/design-and-architecture.rst

-The value of an individual pixel in the model image is obtained by iterating over the individual FunctionObjects, calling its GetValue() method with the current pixel coordinates :raw-latex:`\f`\ :math:`(x,y)\f`, and adding up all the return values.
+The value of an individual pixel in the model image is obtained by iterating over the individual FunctionObjects, calling its GetValue() method with the current pixel coordinates (*x*,\ *y*), and adding up all the return values.
 This all takes place within a loop which iterates over all the pixels in the model image; this loop is wrapped in OpenMP directives to allow parallelization across multiple CPU cores.